fgeck/MakeMyMacADevMachine/README.md

 # MakeMyMacADevMachine

-bash script to automate installations of developer tools
+Bash script to automate installations of developer tools